UPDATE

 How do I re-qualify?

-• Once the disqualification is released, visit a driver licensing office location for a new CDL.
-If you:
+Once the disqualification is released, visit a driver licensing office location for a new CDL.
+You must visit an office to get a new CDL.

-• haven't held a CDL for 1 year or more, you'll need to complete all the steps to getting a CDL.
+• If you haven't held a CDL for 1 year or more, you'll need to complete all the steps to getting a CDL

-• For a hazardous materials endorsement, pass a separate knowledge test.
+• For a hazardous materials endorsement, you need to pass a separate knowledge test

 Can I appeal the disqualification?